Tunable THz-whistle built on two-dimensional Helmholtz resonator

 \section{Classical Helmholtz resonator}

 The classical Helmholtz resonator consists of a rigid-walled cavity of volume $V$, with narrow neck of area, $s$, and length, $l$ shown in Fig.\ref{Fig1},a.
 The device operation is \emph{only} possible when the compressible gas mass transfer occurs between the resonator and the environment.
-The device is described\cite{Raichel2006} in terms of harmonic oscillator with a single degree of freedom.
-The acoustic wavelength is much longer than any resonator size.
-The air mass in the neck $m=\rho sl$ serves as moving piston while the large volume of air in a cavity plays the role of spring rigidity $k=\rho s^{2}c^{2}/V$, where $\rho$ is the volumetric density, $c$ is the sound velocity of air.
+The operation of the device can be understood\cite{Raichel2006} by considering a harmonic oscillator with a single degree of freedom.
+The air mass in the neck $m=\rho sl$ serves as moving piston while the large volume of air in a cavity plays the role of spring rigidity $k=\rho s^{2}c^{2}/V$, where $\rho$ is the volumetric density, $c$ this is the speed of sound in the air.
 Following the analogy with mechanical spring oscillator the resonance frequency $\omega_{3H}=(k/m)^{1/2}$ yields

 The frequency depends on the cavity volume, not the shape.
 For rectangular neck $l \simeq \sqrt{s}$ the frequency of 3D Helmholtz resonator $\omega_{3H} \sim \frac{c}{V^{1/3}}\sqrt{\frac{l}{V^{1/3}}}$ is determined by average cavity size $V^{1/3}$ multiplied by a small factor.
-The wavelength $\lambda=2\pi c/\omega_{3H}$ of resonator excitations is indeed larger than typical device size.
+The wavelength $\lambda=2\pi c/\omega_{3H}$ of resonator excitations is larger than typical device size.
 Undoubtedly, there are additional overtones caused by standing waves in cavity being, however, not harmonics of the fundamental one specified by Eq.(\ref{3H_Helmholtz}).

-It is important that for realistic acoustic resonator the neck length $l$ embedded into Eq.(\ref{3H_Helmholtz}) would be modified as $l+\Delta l$, where $\Delta l \ll l$ is so-called "end correction"\cite{Fletcher1991} caused by sound excitation of finite size $\Delta l \sim \sqrt{s}$ of the flanged pipe.
+Importantly, for realistic acoustic resonator the neck length $l$ embedded into Eq.(\ref{3H_Helmholtz}) can be modified as $l+\Delta l$, where $\Delta l \ll l$ is so-called "end correction" term\cite{Fletcher1991} caused by sound excitation of finite size $\Delta l \sim \sqrt{s}$ of the flanged pipe.
 Therefore, Eq.(\ref{3H_Helmholtz}) remains valid as well for resonator with cropped neck, i.e. when $l=0$.